sandialabs/seacas/README.md

 * [License](#license)
 * [Ubuntu](#ubuntu)
 * [Contact information](#contact-information)
+* For information on building with MPI, see [README-PARALLEL.md](README-PARALLEL.md)
 * NOTE: The old imake-based build has been removed.

 ## Get the sources
 ```